sapegin/blog.sapegin.me/content/all/accessibility-testing.md

 **Tip:** To get started with VoiceOver, check out [this article](https://bocoup.com/blog/getting-started-with-voiceover-accessibility) and [keep this cheat sheet](https://interactiveaccessibility.com/education/training/downloads/VoiceOver-CommandReference.pdf).

-**Bonus:** Use Accessibility tab in Chrome DevTools to check how assisting technologies see a particular element:
+**Bonus:** Use the Accessibility tab in Chrome DevTools to check how assisting technologies see a particular element:

 ![Chrome DevTools Accessibility tab](/images/accessibility-devtools.png)